stilab-ets/stilab-ets.github.io/_pages/about.md

 ## Software Technology and Intelligence (STI) Research Lab

-The main mission of the STI Research Lab is to design, develop, evaluate and deploy techniques and solutions to solve software engineering problems in order to to help software practitioners improve their software systems more effectively and efficiently.
-In particular, the STI Lab uses various artificial intelligence techniques (machine learning, metaheuristics, deep learning), data analytics and empirical approaches to address various problems in software engineering.
+The main goal of the STI Research Lab is to design, develop, evaluate and deploy techniques and solutions to solve software engineering problems in order to to help software practitioners improve their software systems more effectively and efficiently.
+In particular, the STI Lab uses various Artificial Intelligence
+(machine learning, metaheuristics, deep learning) and Data Science (data mining, data analysis, knowledge extraction, statistics) techniques to address various problems in software engineering.
-We a specific expertise and interest in following topics:
+We a specific interest and expertise in following topics:

 * Automating Software Development Using Artificial Intelligence
 * Search Based Software Engineering
 * Software Maintenance and Evolution
 * Software Refactoring
-* Software Quality Assurance
+* Technical Debt and Software Quality Assurance
-* Technical Debt
-* Third-party Software Library Reuse
+* Empirical Software Engineering
-* Global Software Engineering
+* Human aspects in Software Engineering

+The mission of the STI Research Lab includes:
+* Design, develop, deploy, and evaluate techniques, methods and tools to support software practitioners in developing and evolving complex software systems.
+* Prepare students to leading positions in academia and in software industry.

 ### Looking for Students!